C-Undritz/Community-Treats/README.md

 # Theme
 The website look and feel is consistent throughout, the ease of which is achieved through the use of Jinja templating and the Materialize framework

 The aim for the site to be simple yet engaging from the outset to encourage the site visitor to explore further.
-However the pastel colour scheme, font choice and banner should leave the user in no doubt as to the content and purpose of the site.
+The pastel colour scheme, font choice and banner should leave the user in no doubt as to the content and purpose of the site.

 # Colours
 The colours selected for the game are muted pastels which reflect the natural colours found in baking and associated ingredients